iHRIS/iHRIS/notes/config.md

 * fhir:server (default: http://localhost:8080/hapi/fhir/)
 * fhir:username
 * fhir:password
+* security:disabled (when set to true the no signature checks are done on remote config or modules)
 * config
  * name = id of config Parameters resource
 * keys